 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, use this Mortgage Loan Pre-Qualification Calculator.
+If you'd like to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.

 Don't forget these ratios are only guidelines.
-We will be thrilled to go over pre-qualification to help you figure out how much you can afford.
+We will be happy to pre-qualify you to help you determine how much you can afford.